Cong-Van/booking-medical-schedule/README.md

 (Copy value of Jwt-Token and Paste to Authorization: "Bearer " + value).
 Eg: Jwt-Token: 123456.
 Authorization: Bearer 123456.

+You can try admin function with the default account.
+TK: admin@admin.com
+MK: 123.

 - List of features - LoF